ybezsonov/kro/website/docs/docs/concepts/00-resource-groups.md

    Kubernetes API server, making it available for use in the cluster.

 4. **Micro-Controller Deployment**: KRO deploys a dedicated micro-controller for this ResourceGroup.
-This micro-controller will listen for **"claim" events** - instances of the CRD created in step 2.
-It will be responsible for managing the **lifecycle of resources** defined in the ResourceGroup for each claim.
+This micro-controller will listen for **"instance" events** - instances of the CRD created in step 2.
+It will be responsible for managing the **lifecycle of resources** defined in the ResourceGroup for each instance.

 5. **Status Update**: The controller updates the status of the ResourceGroup to reflect that the corresponding CRD has been created and registered.